SanskarPoudel/IMAP-Email-Extractor/README.md

 - Node.js and npm installed on your system.
 - Ensure the required npm packages, such as "imap" and "mailparser," are installed.

-## Installation

-1. Clone this repository to your local machine.
-2. Install the necessary npm packages using `npm install`.

 ## Configuration

 Modify the IMAP server configuration and search criteria in the script to suit your needs.